'I am able to marry my passion for genetics and interpersonal skills and make a career out of it....'

 Annabelle thoroughly enjoyed the social aspects of studying at UC.

-After completing her degree, Annabelle decided to pursue a master’s degree in Genetic Counselling in Australia, focusing on investigating and providing information on genetic conditions to clients.
+After completing her Biological Sciences degree, Annabelle decided to pursue a master’s degree in Genetic Counselling in Australia, focusing on investigating and providing information on genetic conditions to clients.

 ‘My UC course gave me the base knowledge for the science side of genetic counselling and helped me decide what aspect of biology I would like to do further study in.
 I also did a variety of volunteer work throughout my years at Canterbury.
 This has provided me with a good communication skill base as well as skills in understanding and being relatable, which has most definitely aided in my understanding of the counselling aspect of my degree.’